deepcpatel/Undergraduate_Projects/README.md

 ## 1).
 22 Shrutis Synthesizer [[Link]](https://github.com/deepcpatel/Undergraduate_Projects/tree/master/22_Shruti_Synthesizer)
 **Members : Deep C. Patel, [Maunil Vyas](https://github.com/Maunil), [Shreyas Patel](https://github.com/shreyaspatel25), Prof. Ashok Ranade**<br>
 **Motivation :**
-The usual electronic synthesisers use 12 notes in an octave.
+The usual electronic synthesizers use 12 notes in an octave.
 However, Indian classical musicians are fastidious about minor frequency variations, and therefore prefer "22 Shruti (Notes)" in an octave.
-Thus, in most cases, musicians have to take support from an external entity to tune their instruments as there is an absence of such electronic synthesisers in the market.
+Thus, in most cases, musicians have to take support from an external entity to tune their instruments as there is an absence of such electronic synthesizers in the market.
 With this in a view, an initiative is taken to build a "22 Shruti Synthesizers", having a capability of generating 22 Notes.
 (In the Indian Classical Music, Shruti is a jargon for the musical note)
 <br><br>
-**Progress :** Till now, we have successfully implemented a software version of the synthesiser on Scilab and in Python.
-We have created two versions of the synthesiser.
-The first version synthesises the frequencies using re-sampling of the recorded sound note, and in the second version, we synthesised frequencies using additive synthesis.
-We analysed primary frequency components of the instrument tone using Fourier Transform and added their harmonics to synthesise various frequencies.
-However, the sound quality is not reasonable for musicians, and that is why we are seeking an alternative approach to synthesis perfect sound using Autoencoders and other Deep learning techniques.
-Apart from this, we are also working to create a standalone synthesiser using RaspberryPi and MIDI Keyboard.
+**Progress :** Till now, we have successfully implemented a software version of the synthesizer on Scilab and in Python.
+We have created two versions of the synthesizer.
+The first version synthesizes the frequencies using re-sampling of the recorded sound note, and in the second version, we synthesized frequencies using additive synthesis.
+We analyzed primary frequency components of the instrument tone using Fourier Transform and added their harmonics along with proper envelope to synthesize various frequencies.
+However, the sound quality is not reasonable for professional musicians, and hence, we are looking for an alternative approach to synthesize musical instrument sounds of better quality using Generative models like [NSynth](https://magenta.tensorflow.org/nsynth).
+Apart from this, we are also working to create a standalone synthesizer using RaspberryPi and MIDI Keyboard.
 <br><br>

 ## 2).
 Implementation of Bootstrap Spectrum Sensing Scheme [[Link]](https://github.com/deepcpatel/Undergraduate_Projects/tree/master/Bootstrap_Spectrum_Sensing_Scheme)